mchcorp/rva-reporting-engine/README.md

 **Debian Instructions**

 **Recommend using Debian 10.13 - Using Full 3 Image set of ISO's.
-You will need dependencies on all 3 disks.**
+You will need dependencies on all 3 ISO images.**

-** You will need to edit your sources and add [trusted=yes] after the deb keyword for the installation media you use during install (all 3 ISO disks).**
+** You will need to edit your sources and add [trusted=yes] after the deb keyword for the installation media you use during install (all 3 ISO images).**

 ```sh
 > sudo apt-get update